 The price of our Class B common stock could decline if there are substantial sales of our Class B common stock, particularly sales by our directors, executive officers, the selling stockholders, and other significant stockholders, if there is a perception that sales might occur or if there is a large number of shares of our Class B common stock available for sale.
-After this offering and after giving effect to 994,912 total shares of restricted Class B common stock and restricted stock units issued in July 2020 that will vest automatically upon the consummation of this offering, reduced by 32,238 of such restricted stock units that will be settled in cash, 1.025,461 shares of Class B common stock to be sold in this offering following the exercise of stock options for such shares and 37,237 vested shares of restricted Class B common stock and restricted stock units issued in July 2020, we will have outstanding 249,632,970 shares of our Class B common stock and 11,601,757 shares of our Class A common stock based on shares outstanding as of June 30, 2020.
+After this offering, we will have outstanding shares of our Class B common stock shares in the event the underwriters exercise their option to purchase additional shares in full) and shares of our Class A common stock based on shares outstanding as of December 31, 2019.
 All of the shares of Class B common stock sold in this offering will be freely tradeable without restrictions or further registration under the Securities Act, except for any shares held by our affiliates as defined in Rule 144 under the Securities Act.
 A substantial portion of our shares of Class B common stock and Class A common stock, other than shares of Class B common stock issued in this offering, are subject to restrictions on resale because our directors, officers, the selling stockholders, and certain other stockholders have entered into lock-up agreements with the representatives of the underwriters.
-These shares will become available to be sold 181 days after the date of this prospectus, with earlier sales permitted at the discretion of Goldman Sachs.
+These shares will become available to be sold 181 days after the date of this prospectus, with earlier sales permitted at the discretion of the representatives of the underwriters.
 The lock-up restrictions in the lock-up agreements are more fully described in the sections titled "Shares Eligible for Future Sale" and "Underwriting."
-Shares held by directors, executive officers, and other affiliates will be subject to volume limitations under Rule 144 under the Securities

-Act.
-In addition, as of the date of this prospectus, we had options outstanding for 14,504,723 shares that are not being sold in this offering that, if fully exercised, would result in the issuance of shares of Class B common stock.
+Shares held by directors, executive officers, and other affiliates will be subject to volume limitations under Rule 144 under the Securities Act.
+In addition, as of December 31, 2019, we had options outstanding that, if fully exercised, would result in the issuance of shares of Class A common stock.
 The shares of Class B common stock subject to outstanding options under our equity incentive plans and the shares reserved for future issuance under our equity incentive plans may become eligible for sale to the public, subject to certain legal and contractual limitations.
 The market price of the shares of our Class B common stock could decline as a result of the sale of a substantial number of our shares of common stock in the public market or the perception in the market that the holders of a large number of shares intend to sell their shares.

-The dual class structure of our common stock has the effect of concentrating voting control with the Bentley Control Group.
+The dual class structure of our common stock has the effect of concentrating voting control with the Bentleys and their affiliates.